Malala Yousafzai: Reception

-Pakistan

-Her opposition to the policy of Talibanisation made her unpopular among Taliban sympathisers.
+Yousafzai's opposition to the policy of Talibanisation made her unpopular in Pakistan among Taliban sympathisers.
 A Dawn columnist said she was scapegoated by the "failing state government," and a journalist in The Nation wrote Yousafzai was hated by "overzealous patriots" who were keen to deny the oppression of women in Pakistan.
 Her statements conflicted with the view that militancy in Pakistan was a result of Western interference, and conservatives and Islamic fundamentalists described her ideology as "anti-Pakistan".

+Many Pakistanis view her as an "agent of the West", due to her Nobel prize, Oxford education and residence in England; however, Yousafzai is seen as courageous by some Pakistanis.
+Farman Nawaz argued in The Daily Afghanistan that Yousafzai may suffer the fate of Pakistani scientist Dr. Abdus Salam, "who even after winning the Noble Prize could not win the hearts of Pakistanis".

 In 2015, the All Pakistan Private Schools Federation (APPSF) banned her autobiographical book, I Am Malala, at all Pakistani private schools, with the APPSF president Mirza Kashif Ali releasing his own book against her, I Am Not Malala.
 His book accused Yousafzai of attacking the Pakistan Armed Forces under the pretence of female education, described her father as a "double agent" and "traitor", and denounced the Malala Fund's promotion of secular education.
 However, Ali pointed out that the APPSF had gone on a national strike when Yousafzai was attacked by the Pakistani Taliban.

-Conspiracy theorists in newspapers and social media also alleged that Yousafzai had staged her assassination attempt, or that she was an agent of the US Central Intelligence Agency (CIA).
-Many Pakistanis view her as an "agent of the West", due to her Nobel prize, Oxford education and residence in England.
+Conspiracy theorists in newspapers and social media alleged that Yousafzai had staged her assassination attempt, or that she was an agent of the US Central Intelligence Agency (CIA).
 Another conspiracy theory alleges that Yousafzai is a Jewish agent.
-Farman Nawaz argued in Daily Outlook Afghanistan that Yousafzai would have gained more fame in Pakistan if she belonged to the province of Punjab.
-Yousafzai is seen as courageous by some Pakistanis.

 On 29 March 2018, Yousafzai returned to Pakistan for the first time since the shooting.
 Meeting Prime Minister Shahid Khaqan Abbasi, she gave a speech in which she said it had been her dream to return without any fear.
 Yousafzai then visited her hometown Mingora in Swat District, Khyber Pakhtunkhwa.
-The APPSF, representing 173,000 private schools in Pakistan, organised an "I Am Not Malala Day" on 30 March in response to what the federation said were her "anti-Islam and anti-Pakistan" views.
-Yousafzai responded by saying "I am proud of my religion and country."
+She vowed to return to her country after studies, and responding to criticism, said "I am proud of my religion and country."